Copyright © Media Law International 2023. All Rights Reserved.

 Principle areas of work at Schillings include reputation defence, defamation and privacy.
 The firm is widely recognised as a national leader in all three areas of practice.
 The multidisciplinary team represents high-net-worth individuals, private and publicly listed businesses.
 With 30 years of specialisation, the firm provides broad reputation services including risk consulting and cyber security.
 Other areas of work include commercial litigation and pre and post publication.

 Carter-Ruck’s core areas of focus include pre and post-publication advice and online reputation.
 The firm is described by peers as “one of the top for defamation”.
-Nigel Tait, who manages the media law department, has obtained numerous injunctions for clients restraining privacy infringement.
-Other key practitioners include Alasdair Pepper who has considerable experience advising on in pre-publication.
+The firm has obtained numerous injunctions for clients restraining privacy infringement.
+Lawyers are noted by clients for their considerable experience advising on in pre-publication.

-Tim Johnson manages the technology, media and communications division at Fieldfisher, which covers a multitude of segments.
-The team regularly advises on media, corporate finance, media tax, sports, advertising and satellite projects.
-Highlighted work led by Mr Johnson includes advice on the oscar-winning film The King's Speech, assisting with the sale of the BBC Audiobooks business and the establishment of media asset financing funds.
+The technology, media and communications division at Fieldfisher covers a multitude of segments.
+The team regularly advises on media, corporate finance, media tax, sports and advertising.
+Highlighted work led by Mr Johnson includes advice on the oscar-winning film The King's Speech, assisting with the sale of the BBC Audio books business and the establishment of media asset financing funds.